geneas/lua/README.md

 _mpi.setdigit(d)_

 Set the size of the mpi digit to 2^d.
-The default and maximum value is 31, since a lua number, which is 63 bits plus sign, must be able to hold the product of two digits.
+The default (d == nil) and maximum value is 31, since a lua number, which is 63 bits plus sign, must be able to hold the product of two digits.
 (Note: in the lua 5.1/5.2 version the default and maximum value is 25).

 If the digit size is a multiple of four bits then conversion of mpi objects to hexadecimal string format is optimized by writing each mpi digit as a hex number and concatenating.
 In this case the digits will by default be separated by a ':' character (this can be disabled by calling setconfig).

-If a negative value is specified then the mpi module operates in a special decimal mode, in which the mpi digit is given by 10^(-d).
+If a zero or negative value is specified then the mpi module operates in a special decimal mode, in which the mpi digit is given by 10^(-d).
+If d == 0 then the default value of -9 is used (-7 for lua 5.1/5.2).
 This mode is operationally the same except that the shift operators and shift functions operate on decimal digits rather than bits; ie in decimal mode *mpi(123) << 1 = 1230*.
 Also, the logical bit operations (&, |, ^) are not meaningful in decimal mode.
 When converting to decimal string format the mpi digits are separated by ',' characters.

 _mpi.setconfig(c)_